Angryrou/UDAO2022/docs/optimization/README.md

 Bug detected.
 We will update in the next release.

 ### Heuristic Closed Form - 3D
-Following the [DTLZ1](https://pymoo.org/problems/many/dtlz.html#DTLZ1) problem, when we have three objectives in the form of HCF without any constraints, we show the execution code and results of different MOO methods with solvers below.
+Following the [DTLZ1](https://pymoo.org/problems/many/dtlz.html#DTLZ1) problem, when we have three objectives in the form of [heuristic closed form (HCF)](../../examples/optimization/heuristic_closed_form/model.py) without any constraints, we show the execution code and results of different MOO methods with solvers below.

 ```bash
 export PYTHONPATH=$PWD